President of Guyana: Election

 According to Article 91 of the constitution, the president is elected by the people based on the votes cast in the parliamentary election (that is, using double simultaneous vote).
 Each list of contesting parties will on Nomination Day designate a member of their list as that party's presidential candidate.
 The presidential candidate whose party's list of candidates receives the most votes is deemed to be elected president and holds office for the legislature's duration — which is, in practice, five years.
+Since 2000, he has been limited to two terms, whether successive or separated.

 If two or more candidates who have more votes cast for them than any other candidate receive an equal number of votes, then under Article 177(3) of the constitution, the president shall be determined by drawing lots in the presence of the chancellor of the Judiciary and the public.
 This process of drawing lots to determine the president has never occurred in the history of Guyana since the creation of the presidency.